NeXus azint writer

 config = {

-'poni': poni, # Path to the PONI file
+'poni': poni, # Detector geometry calibration file

-'radial_bins': 3000, # Number of radial bins for integration
+'radial_bins': 3000, # Number of radial bins

-'azimuth_bins': 180, # or None # Number of azimuthal bins (for 2D integration)
+'azimuth_bins': 180, # Number of azimuthal bins (set to None for 1D only)

-'error_model': 'poisson', # Error propagation model
+'error_model': 'poisson', # Error model for propagation

 'solid_angle': True, # Apply solid angle correction